 The depositor is Credit Suisse First Boston Mortgage Securities Corp., a Delaware corporation.
-The depositor is an affiliate of Credit Suisse Securities (USA) LLC, which will be one of the initial purchasers of the class B and C certificates and is one of the placement agents for the SPCs.
+The depositor is an affiliate of Credit Suisse Securities (USA) LLC, which will be one of the Initial Purchasers and is one of the placement agents for the SPCs.
 The depositor maintains its principal office at 11 Madison Avenue, 4th Floor, New York, New York 10010.
 Its telephone number is (212) 538-1807.
 The depositor does not have, nor is it expected in the future to have, any significant assets or liabilities.